uitpsypro/1/pages/eng-info.md

 ### Still interested?
-If you are still interested you can read the full instruction experiment [here]("document link" --- ,
+If you are still interested you can read the full instruction experiment [here](/documents/00-infoSheet_english.pdf).

 If you have any questions or want to participant in the experiment you can contact one of the researchers: